kibokov/fourstar_reduction_pipeline/README.md

 * source finding: sep (https://sep.readthedocs.io/en/v1.1.x/)
 * Shell/Command Line handling: os, sys, configparser, glob, argparse

-The imcombine and sep python packages will have to be installed.
+The sep python packages will have to be installed.
 The other packages usually come with a default Python Anaconda installation.
+The imcombinepy package will be installed on running the setup.py script after cloning this repository.

 ## Setting up the Pipeline